 Rally May Stall For Singapore Stock Market

-(RTTNews) - The Singapore stock market has finished higher in two straight sessions, collecting more than 20 points or 0.7 percent along the way.
-The Straits Times Index now sits just above the 3,160-point plateau although it may spin its wheels on Thursday.
+(RTTNews) - The Singapore stock market has finished higher in three straight sessions, collecting almost 50 points or 1.6 percent along the way.
+The Straits Times Index now sits just above the 3,185-point plateau although it may run out of steam on Friday.

-The global forecast is mixed and flat amid a lack of catalysts, with expected weakness from the technology stocks likely offset by gains from the oil companies.
-The European and U.S. markets were mixed and little changed and the Asian bourses figure to follow that lead.
+The global forecast for the Asian markets is soft on pessimism over the outlook for interest rates.
+The European markets were mixed and little changed and the U.S. bourses were down and the Asian markets figure to split the difference.

-The STI finished modestly higher on Wednesday following gains from the financials and mixed performances from the properties and industrials.
+The STI finished modestly higher on Thursday following gains from the industrials and mixed performances from the financial shares and property stocks.

-The lead from Wall Street is weak as the major averages opened mixed on Wednesday and finished the same way, little changed.
+The lead from Wall Street is negative as the major averages opened slightly higher on Thursday but quickly headed south and stayed modestly lower for the rest of the day.

 Werbung